dhelper/create_webApiServiceWithMarten/tasks.md

 ## Testing your environment
 Once you've opened the solution in Visual Studio, check that the current debug run is set to _docker compose_: ![debug docker compose](./Images/debug_docker_compose.PNG)
+* If you do not see Docker Compose as a valid value open Solution Explorer and right click on the docker-compose file and choose __Set as StartUp Project__

 Press __F5__, after a few minutes a broswer window should open with the swagger page of the users service that has four different operations.
 ![swagger on browser](./Images/swagger_on_browser.PNG)